 - Sample size and shape: Cube, cylinder, and square prism.

 - Specify the moisture content and temperature.

 2. Deformation under load:

-It is a stress-strain relationship under normal loading and continuous loading.
+It is a stress-strain relationship under normal loading and continuous loading as follows:

 Under normal loading:

 The first effect of applying a load on concrete is to produce an elastic deformation i.e. as the load increases the deformation increases.

 Under continuous loading:

 Continuous application of tension causes a slow deformation called creep, the increase of deformation is not proportional, as the deformation decreases as time passes.

 When the applied load is released, the hardened concrete does not fully recover its original shape.